An Acting Teacher and a professional Costume Designer turned sustenance farmers, have a one acre farm in coastal, Blue Hill, Maine.

 Using organic methods growing for Farmers Markets, Co-ops, health food stores, restaurants, and ever-growing cadre of loyal customers.
 Producing lacto-fermented sauerkraut, pickles, hot sauce, kimchi as well as garlic scape pesto, fruits and berries, eggs, jams and jellies and a variety of fresh produce.

-Late April-October is ideal, we will consider someone from May to September as well
+Early April- Late October is ideal, we will consider someone from May to September as well

 Backstage farm is five miles from the coastal village of Blue Hill, a small coastal town with vibrant farming and artistic communities.
 We are 40 minutes from Acadia National Park and Bangor.
 Many artists and artisans live and work in the area and there are many organic farms nearby with apprentices with whom to forge friendships.
-Our small farm is surrounded on three sides by the Farmland Forever land trust organic fields that is used for hay
+We have a vibrant Grange in walking distance from us that offer different community events and get-togethers.

 We grow a vast variety of organic, vegetables, fruits and berries.
-In addition to our outdoor gardens, we have three high tunnels, multiple low tunnels, a flock of forty free-range egg-laying chickens.
+In addition to our outdoor gardens, we have three high tunnels, a number of low tunnels, a flock of thirty free-range egg-laying chickens.
 We forage for edible mushrooms in the woods around us.
-We are famous for our line of Moxie’s value-added, lacto-fermented foods, such as sauerkraut, kimchi, kombucha, ets.
-We are a part of the famous Blue Hill Farmers Market and we sell to many health food stores, Coops, restaurants and to an ever-growing cadre of our loyal customers.
-We donate food to our community resources and we participate in Senior Farm share program.
+We are famous for our line of Moxie’s value-added, lacto-fermented foods, such as sauerkraut, kimchi, kombucha, etc. We are a part of the famous Blue Hill Farmers Market and we sell to many health food

 We are Certified Naturally Grown (www.CNGfarming.org)

 Certified Naturally Grown farmers don’t use synthetic fertilizers, pesticides, herbicide, or GMOs,